What is ‘Sustainable Forestry’? Well, a short definition is:

 We at Gagnon Lumber are proud to work with this important natural resource, and take very seriously our role in sustaining it.
 As part of the wood product supply chain, we work hard to make sure the timber we receive comes from sustainably managed lands.

-Gagnon Lumber receives all its wood supply, 12,000 tons in 2010, from Vermont forests, with over 80% of it coming from Rutland County.
-Most of the wood comes from land that is privately own, including over 1,200 acres owned by the Gagnon family.
+Gagnon Lumber receives all its wood supply from Vermont forests, with over 80% of it coming from Rutland County.
+Most of our wood comes from land that is privately own, including over 1,200 acres owned by the Gagnon family.

-Gagnon Lumber is also certified to the Forest Stewardship Council™ (FSC®) standards.
-The FSC is an organization that promotes the responsible management of forests by publishing voluntary forest management and chain-of-custody standards.
-All FSC controlled wood originates from well-managed forests that have been certified to meet the FSC’s forest management standards.
-In 2002, Gagnon lumber became certified to the FSC’s chain-of-custody standards, and is audited once a year.
-This certification allows Gagnon Lumber to buy, label and sell FSC controlled wood.
+Gagnon Lumber is also certified to the Forest Stewardship Council® standards.
+This organization promotes the responsible management of forests by publishing voluntary forest management and chain-of-custody standards.
+All FSC® wood originates from well-managed forests that have been certified to meet specific forest management standards.
+In 2002, Gagnon Lumber became certified to the Forest Stewardship Council’s chain-of-custody standards, and is audited once a year.
+This certification allows us to buy, label and sell FSC wood.

 Gagnon Lumber is proud to be able to provide wood that is FSC certified.
-Currently, 1000 acres of the land owned by the Gagnon family meets and is certified to these standards, and 30% of wood that comes to Gagnon Lumber from private lands is FSC certified.
-To learn more about FSC’s standards and certification process, visit: https://us.fsc.org/en-us/certification
+Currently, 1000 acres of the land owned by the Gagnon family meets and is certified to these standards, and 30% of wood that comes to us from private lands is FSC certified.
+To learn more about the standards and certification process, visit www.fsc.org.